-Each weekend covers the 7 areas above in relation to specific body systems using herbs and lifestyle advice to improve their own health and they continue this as part of their home study.
+Each weekend covers the 7 areas above in relation to specific body systems

 Assessment includes home study of Ross and Wilson and completion of the accompanying colouring book for self-assessment.
 Nutrition study includes study of course nutrition notes, recommended texts and articles.